Why is sugar bad for PCOS and fertility?

 The snacks don’t have to be big, just a handful of nuts will work.
 Keeping your blood sugars from crashing goes a long way in managing healthy blood sugars and having balanced hormones.

-3. Eat a balance of the macronutrients of protein, fat, and carbs.
+3. Eat a balanced intake of the macronutrients.